March 22nd, 2010

 Wednesday, March 24th–Katrina at Gluten Free Gidget will be serving the Main Course, Crockpot Leg of Lamb with a Thai Sweet Plum Sauce.

-Thursday, March 25th–I’ll be serving the Side Dish, so please stop back here.
+Thursday, March 25th–I’ll be serving the Side Dish, Corn Pudding.

-Finally, on Friday, March 26th, I will be serving Dessert.
-As I mentioned before, there will be a surprise ingredient!
+Finally, on Friday, March 26th, I will be serving Dessert, Surprise!
+Vinegar Pie.

 I love deviled eggs and I have a bowl and vase to match your plate.
 It belonged to my father I think.
 Every year no matter what the occasion my family always expects me to make deviled eggs.
 I always find it interesting how we can eat a few of those but might not think of having a few sunny side up eggs on our plate as that would be too much.